gopro/forgejs-samples/README.md

-# KEN Samples
+# ForgeJS Samples

-This repository contains very simple samples, demonstrating the capatibilities of Kolor Eyes Next.
+This repository contains very simple samples, demonstrating the capatibilities of ForgeJS.
 [Another document](EXPLANATIONS.md) goes into details about some of the projects.
 It is recommended to read it if it is your first time creating a project.

 ## Test it